How to Use the Arts and Science Calendar

 - Course Description

-- Notes: When present, these indicate if the course is available at the Bader International Study Centre, if it is available through Continuing and Distance Studies, or if there are any fees or special requirements associated with the course.
+- Notes: When present, these indicate if the course is available at Bader College, if it is available through Arts and Science Online, or if there are any fees or special requirements associated with the course.

 - Total Learning Hours that a typical student would spend in various activities associated with the course: L = Lectures; S=Seminars; Lb = Laboratories; T = Tutorials; G = Group Learning; I = Individual Instruction; aO = Asynchronous Online Activities; O = Online Activities; sO = Synchronous Online Activities; Oc = Off-campus Activity; Pc = Practicum; P = Private Study